-One of the most noticeable changes is regarding rainfall, and in particular the number of violent thunderstorms experienced across the nation.
+One of the most noticeable changes is regarding rainfall, and in particular, the number of violent thunderstorms experienced across the nation.

-We all know the chances of being directly hit by lightening are slim.
+We all know the chances of being directly hit by lightning are slim.
 More storms probably equal a slightly higher likelihood, but even then, we’re talking massive odds where you’re more likely to win the lottery!

 However, it isn’t only direct strikes to people and property that do serious harm and damage.
-It’s extremely possible that a lightening strike along the local power grid could cause power surges, impacting thousands of households.
+It’s extremely possible that a lightning strike along the local power grid could cause power surges, impacting thousands of households.

-If a larger than normal amount of electricity comes into our homes, we need to be able to protect not only our circuitry, but also the devices and appliances connected to it.
+If a larger than normal amount of electricity comes into our homes, we need to be able to protect not only our circuitry but also the devices and appliances connected to it.

 Imagine waking up the night after a storm, only to find that none of our appliances were working any more… And then consider the number of items connected to power in your home at any one time.
-The cost to replace, including the impact of having to replace a fully stocked freezer for example, make such a thought unfathomable.
+The cost to replace, including the impact of having to replace a fully stocked freezer, for example, make such a thought unfathomable.